Izaak Kolthoff: Personal life and activism

 During World War II, Kolthoff worked with the Rockefeller Foundation to relocate European scientists who were persecuted by Nazis to universities in the U.S. Following World War II, he traveled to the Soviet Union and Yugoslavia to build cooperation with scientists there.

 Kolthoff corresponded with science and political leaders including Albert Einstein, Eleanor Roosevelt, Linus Pauling and Hubert Humphrey on issues of global importance that included promoting peace and opposing nuclear weapons testing.
 His correspondence with Frédéric Joliot-Curie about a communist-dominated nuclear weapons conference and his opposition to Senator Joseph McCarthy's anti-communist activities caught the attention of the House Un-American Activities Committee.
 He was accused of belonging to several subversive organizations, but no actions were taken against him.

-Kolthoff never married and lived most of his life a short distance from the chemistry building.
+Kolthoff never married and lived most of his life a short distance from the chemistry building, in later life in a small apartment on the first floor of Comstock Hall (at the time an all female dormatory) and maintained an office on the sixth floor of the Coffman Union.
 After retiring, he continued working with his lab assistant Miron Chantooni.
 Kolthoff died of kidney failure on 4 March 1993 at Bethesda Lutheran Hospital and Rehabilitation Center in St. Paul.